 People's Bank of China

 The People's Bank of China is the central bank of the People's Republic of China and the authoritarian in charge of monetary policy and financial institutions' regulation.
-The People's Bank of China is responsible for drafting laws and regulations for its financial functions, including implementing monetary policy to sustain financial stability and economic growth in China.
+The People's Bank of China is responsible for drafting laws and regulations for its financial functions, including implementing monetary policy to sustain China's financial stability and economic growth.
 Apart from that, it also has some additional responsibilities.
 Besides, The People's Bank of China has a good understanding of how criminals can exploit financial institutions.
 The President of the People's Bank of China, Yi Gang, announced in June that China had revised its anti-money laundering law to expand the audit scope and stated that its seriousness according to this revision anti-money laundering activities and penalties would increase.

-According to central bank data, the People's Bank of China has fined more than 370 million yuan ($ 53.9 million) for money laundering violations in the first six months of 2020 alone, exceeding the total 2019.
+According to central bank data, the People's Bank of China has fined more than 370 million yuan ($ 53.9 million) for money laundering violations in the first six months of 2020 alone, exceeding 2019.
 (You can find the details about these penalties in the rest of the article).
 Of course, the significant increase in these fines reflects a revision in the central bank's method of calculating penalties for financial institutions that do not take measures against money laundering.
 Such institutions would only receive one fine at a time, regardless of how many rules they had violated previously.
 Now, multiple penalties are given for multiple violations.
 A striking example is that the central bank's single largest single fine exceeded 100 million yuan on this topic.

 AML Fines Imposed by the People's Bank of China

 In recent years, the Chinese government has taken a more aggressive approach to combatting money laundering, which has led to a sharp increase in fines imposed by the PBOC for AML violations.